Kai O'Donnell: 2020

 In February, O'Donnell was a member of the Raiders' NRL Nines squad.

 In round 9 of the 2020 NRL season, O'Donnell made his NRL debut for Canberra against the Melbourne Storm.

 In round 20, he scored his first try in the top grade during a 38-28 victory over Cronulla-Sutherland at Kogarah Oval.

 2022

 On 8 April, O'Donnell signed a contract to join RFL Championship side Leigh.

 2023

 In the 2023 Challenge Cup quarter-final, O'Donnell was sent off for a spear tackle in Leigh's 34-14 victory over York RLFC.

 On 20 June, O'Donnell was given a six-game ban by the RFL over the incident.

 O'Donnell played 22 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.

 2024

-He was highly praised by head coach Adrian Lam after scoring four tries in Leigh's 42-12 victory over Hull F.C.
+O'Donnell was highly praised by head coach Adrian Lam after scoring four tries in Leigh's 42-12 victory over Hull F.C.

 O'Donnell played 27 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.